IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 Task 8

-Identification by a sinusoidal signal of a linear integration link, which is determined by a differential equation of the first order of the following form:
+Identification by a sinusoidal signal of a linear integration loop, which is determined by a differential equation of the first order of the following form:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/0a8b3ba3-d782-41ad-b9e9-81c4ed721f47)

-where β0 are the parameters of the studied link.
+where β0 are the parameters of the studied loop.

-Modeling the process of identification by a sinusoidal signal of an integrating linear link:
+Modeling the process of identification by a sinusoidal signal of an integrating linear loop:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/58965949-2212-4814-a2a8-7237e502df5d)